ZacharyEspiritu/zacharyespiritu.github.io/_notes/2020-12-14-brown-courses.md

 There are several requirements to complete the Concurrent Degree:

-- **Credit Requiement:** You must complete 38 credits.
+- **Credit Requirement:** You must complete 38 credits.
 You can count two courses from your undergraduate degree towards your masters degree, if any are applicable—doing this reduces your credit requirement to 36.
 - **Breadth Requirement:** You must complete 10 courses outside of your concentration.
 Of these 10 courses, you must take 2 courses within each of the "areas of study" outside of your concentration.
 The areas of study are defined as _Humanities_, _Physical Science_, _Life Science_, and _Social Science_, and the departments contained within those areas of study are detailed in the Concurrent Degree application.
 These 10 courses must be completed by the end of your 6th semester (when you apply).
 - **Depth Requirement:** Of the 10 breadth courses, you must complete 2 courses (outside of your concentration) that are at the 1000-level or greater in a single department.